bossanova808/CommerceRegisterOnCheckout/README.md

 See discussion here: https://craftcms.stackexchange.com/questions/18974/register-a-user-as-part-of-a-commerce-checkout/18993#18993

-In short, this plugin  allows for a more integrated approach - registering the user _during_ the actual chefkout, which signifcantly increases the number of users that will register, and this has many potential business benefits of course.
+In short, this plugin  allows for a more integrated approach - registering the user _during_ the actual checkout, which signifcantly increases the number of users that will register, and this has many potential business benefits of course.

 In addition, if you use a standard registration form, your customers will need to re-enter their address details when they do their second order as these are not automatically transferred with the registration (order records are, but not addresses).